How to Repair a Lawn Mower Pull Cord

 - Push the end of the rope through both holes and tie a knot.

 - Heat the knot a little bit with a match and pull it tight to keep it from coming undone.
+Just because you know how to fix this lawn mower problem doesn’t mean you want to do it again anytime soon.

 - Remove the screwdriver while you keep pressure on the pulley with your finger, and gradually let the rope wind onto the wheel.